MarkusG92/GSE/getStarted.md

 	git add *

 When to use:
-You have created a new file and want to add it towards the git project
+You have created or edited a file and want to add it towards staging.

 ------------------------------------------------------------------------------
 Remove: